thales-markets/thales-improvement-proposals/TIPs/TIP-48.md

 ## Abstract

-With council agreeing protocol usage is the most important aspect for Thales growth with regards to distributing OP tokens, and Thales releasing 3 new products (ranged AMM, exotic markets and sport markets) it makes sense to focus THALES allocation for on usage of these products.
+With council agreeing protocol usage is the most important aspect for Thales growth with regards to distributing OP tokens, and Thales releasing 3 new products (ranged AMM, exotic markets and sport markets) it makes sense to focus THALES inflation allocation for stakers on usage of these products.

 ## Motivation